How to survive a horror movie

 17. Don’t make new friends.

-As soon as you know you’re caught in a horror movie, you need to start setting some hard boundaries.
-One of these is that you need to become very, very choosy over who you spend your time with.
-That cute but shy girl who wears an inverted pentagram and wants to hang out and eat lunch together?
-Yeah, she’s 100% an unstable witch, who is looking for a human sacrifice.
-That new kid who doesn’t talk very much but is built like a brick shit house?
-He’s probably got a collection of ashtrays made from human skulls.
-Even if a random new person isn’t the human personification of evil, they may well end up getting you killed anyway because of their drama.
-The chances are that a new person just appearing and a masked killer making novelty knife racks out of your peer group are connected, that might be the killers long lost niece or maybe the soul survivor of their last massacre, whatever it is, you don’t need that drama.
+Once you know you’re in a horror movie, set hard boundaries.
+Be choosy about who you spend time with.
+That cute, shy girl wearing an inverted pentagram who wants to hang out?
+She’s 100% an unstable witch looking for a human sacrifice.
+The new kid who doesn’t talk much but is built like a brick shit house?
+He probably has a collection of ashtrays made from human skulls.
+Even if a random new person isn’t literally evil, they can still get you killed with drama.
+A new person appearing during a masked-killer spree is suspicious; they might be the killer’s long-lost niece or the sole survivor of their last massacre.
+Whatever it is, you don’t need that drama.
 Wait until the masked sod is dead, then make friends.

 18. Have a go bag ready.

-As soon as you hear of a Videotape that kills you, doing the rounds at your school, or the anniversary of the Rosh Hashanah massacre is coming up and suddenly Chad isn’t around anymore.
-(Sorry Chad, you’re dead mate.)
-You need to have a go bag ready.
-You want a cheap pay-as-you-go phone with a universal charger, spare keys to your vehicle, a heavy melee weapon – as I have said I am very partial to a cricket bat for most ass-kicking purposes – money and a change of clothes (jeans or sweats are ideal) also any medication you need and a spare pair of glasses.
-When the shit hits the fan, grab your go bag at the end of the first act, and don’t stop to you hit the post-credit sequence (which if we have done it right will be you drinking a beer in Mexico working on your tan as the sole survivor due to your ability to recognize patterns.)
-Even if you don’t make it out of the area it is a good idea to have everything that you need right there, that way, if you start hyperventilating you won’t die of an asthma attack because you forgot to refill your prescription.
+If you hear about a videotape that kills you seven days after watching it, or the anniversary of the Rosh Hashanah massacre is coming up and Chad isn’t around anymore (sorry, Chad — you’re dead, mate), have a go bag ready.
+You want a cheap pay-as-you-go phone with a universal charger, spare vehicle keys, a heavy melee weapon (I’m partial to a cricket bat), money, a change of clothes (jeans or sweats), any medication you need, and a spare pair of glasses.
+When the shit hits the fan, grab your go bag at the end of the first act and don’t stop until the post-credit sequence (which, if we do this right, will be you drinking a beer in Mexico, working on your tan as the sole survivor because you recognised the pattern).
+Even if you don’t make it out of the area, having everything you need handy is sensible — if you start hyperventilating you won’t have an asthma attack because you forgot to refill your prescription.

 19. Watch the news like a hawk.